 The arbitration solution is only available if the value of the dispute is not higher than €10 million.
 Arbitration courts must rule in accordance with the law and are barred from ruling ex aequo et bono (i.e., they cannot decide on the basis of fairness).

 Generally, arbitration provides for a fast and high-quality decision-making process.
 In fact, from the date the arbitration challenge is presented, the arbitration court should not take more than 12 months to issue a decision, while judicial courts may take several years to issue a decision.

 However, in the event of a final unfavourable decision from an arbitration court it is rarely possible to appeal (because of the limited legal framework for appeals against the arbitration decisions rendered).

-On the other hand, judicial court decisions may be appealed to a higher court – to the second instance (the Central Administrative Court) if there are factual and legal grounds for an appeal, or directly to the third instance (the Administrative Supreme Court) if the appeal is based solely on legal grounds – within 10 days of the date of notification to the taxpayer.
+Nevertheless, judicial court decisions may be appealed to a higher court – to the second instance (the Central Administrative Court) if there are factual and legal grounds for an appeal, or directly to the third instance (the Administrative Supreme Court) if the appeal is based solely on legal grounds – within 30 days of the date of notification to the taxpayer.

 ii Recent cases

 The most recent case law on transfer pricing focuses mainly on financing transactions and intra-group services (cost allocation).
 There have also been several disputes related to the sale and purchase of goods and shares and IP transactions (payments of royalties).